About Monstrous Movie Music

 Rather than using standard classical microphone set-ups as if the music were written for the concert hall,

-we have close-miked the orchestra.
-This not only creates a more powerful and immediate sound consistent with the dramatic intentions of film
+we close-miked the orchestras.
+This not only creates a more powerful and immediate sound consistent with the dramatic intentions of film music, but it

-music, but it also reveals additional instrumental detail.
-Just as the visual nature of film demands close-ups, film music has similar requirements, such as when the drama dictates that a single oboe
+also reveals additional instrumental detail.
+Just as the visual nature of film demands close-ups, film music has similar requirements, such as when the drama dictates that a single oboe must dominate

 sound effects, in many cases we have recorded the composers' original intents.